How we are run

 Meet our Board of Trustees

-Chair - Jo Davies, MBE
+Vice Chair - Jo Davies, MBE

-Jo Davies, who became the Chair of DWT in March 2018, has been engaged in the voluntary sector all her life, starting up charities involved in education and disability.
+Jo Davies, who became the Chair of DWT in March 2018, and Vice Chair in December 2020, has been engaged in the voluntary sector all her life, starting up charities involved in education and disability.
 Until recently Jo was Chair of Green Island Holiday Trust founded in 1991 and for which she received a MBE in 2002 and has been a Trustee of the Bournemouth Symphony Orchestra Endowment Trust.
 She has been involved with Dorset Wildlife Trust for many years having been brought in by DWT’s late President Helen Brotherton to run the fundraising for the purchase of Brooklands Farm, DWT’s headquarters.
 She has sat on various committees during that time and is currently a member of the Corporate Board, Finance & Property Panel, Fundraising & Marketing Panel, and the Brownsea Development Group.
 Jo has a particular interest in the financial governance of DWT and the development of visitor centres.
 She is passionate about the natural world with a special interest in birds.
 Her hobbies include cooking, gardening, walking, birdwatching and music.
 Jo is also kept busy with 10 grandchildren.

 Trustee - Kelvyn Derrick, OBE, BSc, MSc (Econ)